Loans from

-A balance transfer loan, sometimes referred to as a debt consolidation loan, allows borrowers to transfer several debts to one new loan, which can help save money on interest.
+A balance transfer loan, sometimes called a debt consolidation loan, allows borrowers to transfer several debts to one new loan, which can help save money on interest over time.
 This allows you to pay off several loans at once, including credit cards, installment loans, bad credit loans, personal loans, and more.
 A transfer loan could be a personal loan from a bank, credit union, or online lender.

 The main advantage of transferring balances with a personal loan is that you only need to make one minimum payment each month instead of several, simplifying debt management and potentially saving money on interest charges.
 However, finding the best loan option can be difficult.